Together in death as in life.

 - Find your GA legislator by name or zip code

 - Find your NY legislator by name or zip code

 - Find your OR legislator by zip code

 - Find your WA legislator by name or zip code

 Note: policies of individual cemeteries vary greatly.
-Even in those states where pets may be buried in family plots, a particular cemetery may prohibit it.
-However, others would gladly accommodate such a request, as seen among many green cemeteries.
+Even in states that allow a pet’s remains to be buried in a family cemetery plot, particular cemeteries may prohibit it.
+Meanwhile, others, as most green cemeteries, would gladly accommodate such a request if their state law permitted such a practice.

-For information to ensure ongoing care of your companion animal in the event that you die before your pet, visit our page on Pet Trusts.
+To ensure the ongoing care of your companion animal in the event of your death, visit our page on Pet Trusts.